 Still, I have found a lot of personal enjoyment in how Lightning Returns defamiliarizes.
 I appreciate how much it recalls its history only to put it in a light that it typically doesn’t belong in and I like how bold-facedly bad the writing is only to communicate something interesting.
 It’s the rehashing of space in different light, it’s the constantly shifting uniforms of old regimes in a world that doesn’t mesh but fails to mesh in spectacular ways.

 *that doesn’t forgive the creepiness that exists and I’m not trying to apologize for problematic fan service, but even the skimpiest of Lightning’s outfits aren’t as sexualized as Final Fantasy X-2‘s dress spheres.
 Moreover, as discussed in Harper’s writing, there’s a conversation to be had beyond “it’s creepy or it’s not” regarding FF X-2 that could be extended to Lightning’s wardrobe so I’m not willing to write off even the worst of Lightning Returns‘s costumes even if I’m annoyed by them (“You Knew This Was Coming If You Were Paying Any Attention.”
 Stay Classy.
 July 31 2013.).
-Finally, for better or worse, Final Fantasy has always erotically tinged its especially its women characters, but not exclusively, so the flamboyant, fetishistic costuming could be another homage (Gach, Ethan.
+Finally, for better or worse, Final Fantasy has always erotically tinged especially its characters, especially but not exclusively its women characters, so the flamboyant, fetishistic costuming could be another homage (Gach, Ethan.
 “Despite criticisms of Lightning Returns, Final Fantasy isn’t dead yet.”
 Pixels or Death.
 Aug 2 2013.).
 I feel myself drifting into apology territory but I felt compelled to bring it up.

 **Lightning Returns allows players to upload screenshots to twitter and the site’s official website through the convoluted Outworld system.
 I like that I can take screenshots from my own playthrough, even if it’s nowhere near as convenient as it is in, say, Steam.
 All of the pictures in this article were from my own playthrough of the game and posted on a dummy Twitter account.
 I’ll close this post out with some of my favourite screenshots.
 I like to think of it as Lightning Returns retold in a virtual selfie photoshoot: